 - The company undergoes extensive review and assessment during the initial climbing season after their partnership application is received.

 - Data from the monitoring activities is compiled at the end of each climbing season and each Partner Company receives a Scorecard documenting their treatment of the crew.

 - A company qualifies as a Partner if attaining a minimum of an 85% performance level on the Guidelines for Proper Porter Treatment Scorecard.

 - The Partner company’s practices are monitored every season to determine if the company continues to qualify in meeting the minimum 85% performance level.

 - Companies who fail to meet the 85% performance level in any season are immediately suspended until they demonstrate an 85% performance level in the following climbing season.

 IMEC/KPAP Partner Program Performance Standards

-- Pay the following minimum wages for the crew:
+- Pay at least the following minimum wages for the crew: